joek47/dsb18/README.md

 Here are some predictions on stage 1 test data:
 ![](https://i.imgur.com/uxx13ag.png)

-## Possible improvements
+## Possible Improvements
-Data augmentation and morphological mask processing can be used to improve the results
+Data augmentation and morphological mask processing can be used to improve the results.

+## Acknowledgements
+CS6101 and Fast AI